felleg/felleg.gitlab.io-backup/content/reads/read-70-learned-optimism.md

 1. (p.
-4) The defining characteristic of pessimists is that they tend to believe bad events will last a long time, will undermine everything they do, and are their own fault..
+4) The defining characteristic of pessimists is that they tend to believe bad events will last a long time, will undermine everything they do, and are their own fault.
 1. (p.
 7) Our thoughts are not merely reactions to events; they change what ensues.
 1. (p.
 7) Pessimistic prophecies are self-fulfilling.